natashacwolfe/Profile-Generator/README.md

 ## API

 For this application the user is prompted to enter their GitHub username.
-That is sent in the API call to gather the user profile data.
-In order to display the user's star count you need a second API call using a slightly differnt url.
+That is sent in the axios call to gather the user profile data.
+In order to display the user's star count you need a second axios call adding on "/starred" to the original url.

 [GitHub](https://developer.github.com/v3/) Api Documentation